 This data set was originally used by William Cohen at AT&T. The task is to classify video game moves as random or not random.
-A more detailed description can be found in Cohen (1995).
+A more detailed description is given by Cohen (1995).

 Mushrooms

 This UCI data set classifies mushrooms into definitely edible or potentially poisonous by combining the original three classes of definitely poisonous, unknown edibility and not recommended into potentially poisonous.
 The independent variables are mushroom features such as color, size, and shape.